ErnestHolloway8482/betterup-codingexercise-holloway/README.md

 -The project took longer in order to get all of the architectural components to work well together.
 I could have taken the simpler approach, but my goal wasn’t just to get the project working.
 I wanted to get as close to what I would do on a real production project to maximize the chance of the software working well, being easier to maintain, and more importantly being able to change.

+-For the rest client tests, I made the choice to write it as an Android test and physically make the call to confirm that my API endpoints were working properly before integrating it within the code.
+While this works when the network and demo server is running, it makes it tough to be a very repeatable tests.
+As a result sometimes the rest client tests will fail at which point they need to be run again.

+-I skipped writing UI tests since they tend to be finicky and relied on manual QA instead.
+I placed the bulk of my testing effort inside of unit and integration tests.